BioinfoMachineLearning/ScHiCEDRN/README.md

 ```
 The Cooler file dataset for Human cells with GEO number GSE130711 can be get from https://salkinstitute.app.box.com/s/fp63a4j36m5k255dhje3zcj5kfuzkyj1 or more detailed Human single-cell data at https://salkinstitute.app.box.com/s/fp63a4j36m5k255dhje3zcj5kfuzkyj1/folder/82405563291
 The Cooler file format dataset for Drosophila was obtained from GEO with code GSE131811 can be get from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131811
+The processed and raw data of all 20 single-cell Hi-C data of Drosophila can be got at Zenodo: https://doi.org/10.5281/zenodo.10535486
 ```

 ## Dependencies